-We have audited the accompanying consolidated statements of financial position of Enthusiast Gaming Holdings, Inc. and subsidiaries (collectively "the Company") as of December 31, 2021 and 2020, the related consolidated statements of loss and comprehensive loss, shareholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2021, and the related notes (collectively, the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020, and its financial performance and its cash flows for each of the years in the two-year period ended December 31, 2021, in conformity with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+We have audited the accompanying consolidated statements of financial position of Enthusiast Gaming Holdings Inc., and subsidiaries ("the Company") as of December 31, 2022 and 2021, the related consolidated statements of loss and comprehensive loss, shareholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2022 and the related notes (collectively, the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and its financial performance and its cash flows for each of the years in the two-year period ended December 31, 2022, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").